EthenDcosta5/Audible-Data-Cleaning---Power-Query-Editor/README.md

-# Audible Dataset Cleaning and Standardization
+# Audible Dataset Cleaning and Standardization using Power Query Editor

 This project demonstrates how to use Power Query Editor in Excel to clean and standardize an Audible dataset.
 The goal is to prepare the dataset for further analysis by ensuring data consistency and formatting.
 The following tasks are accomplished: